-An omphalocele is a congenital (present at birth) abnormality in which the organs of the abdomen stick out through an opening in muscles in the area of the umbilical cord.
+An omphalocele (uhm-FA-lo-seal), also known as exomphalos, is a congenital (present at birth) abnormality in which the organs of the abdomen stick out through an opening in muscles in the area of the umbilical cord.
 These organs are covered by a transparent membrane called the peritoneum.

-The omphalocele may be small, with only a portion of the intestine sticking out of the abdominal cavity, or large, with most of the abdominal organs (including intestine, liver, and spleen) outside.
-More than two-thirds of babies with omphalocele have abnormalities of other organs or body parts, most commonly the spine, digestive system, heart, urinary system, and limbs.
+The omphalocele may be small, with only a portion of the intestine sticking out of the abdominal cavity, or large, with most of the abdominal organs (including intestine, liver and spleen) outside.
+Healthcare providers refer to such cases as giant omphaloceles.
+More than two-thirds of babies with omphalocele have abnormalities of other organs or body parts, most commonly the spine, digestive system, heart, urinary system and limbs.

 Babies born with an omphalocele frequently have other complications including:

 Infections may develop as well, especially if the lining covering the organ breaks.
 If an organ becomes pinched or twisted while outside the body, its blood flow can get blocked.
 The lack of blood flow might cause organ damage.

 Healthcare providers usually spot an omphalocele during pregnancy.
 They’ll discuss the condition with you, including the treatment your baby will need after birth.
 Right after delivery, the care team takes steps to protect and treat your baby.